 This document does not meet the definition of a "statement" required to be published in the Indiana Register under IC 4-22-7-7.
 The purpose of this document is to assist withholding agents in determining the correct amount of Indiana county income tax to withhold from an employee's wages by providing the tax rate for each county.
 An asterisk () beside a county name indicates the rate has changed since Departmental Notice #1 was published on Oct.
-1, 2023.
+1, 2024.

 Both the county of residence and the county of principal business or employment of an individual are determined on Jan.
 1 of the calendar year in which the individual's taxable year begins.
-If a person resides in an Indiana county on Jan.
-1, or resides out-of-state on Jan.
-1, but has his or her principal place of work or business in an Indiana county as of Jan.
-1, he or she is subject to county tax at the rate corresponding to that Indiana county.
+If an individual resides in an Indiana county on Jan.
+1, the rate corresponds to that county of residence.
+If the individual resides out-of-state on Jan.
+1, but has their principal place of work or business in an Indiana county as of Jan.
+1, they are subject to county tax at the rate corresponding to that Indiana county.

 Withholding agents should withhold county tax based on the employee's Indiana county of residence as of Jan.
 1 of the tax year.
 If the employee resides out-of-state on Jan.
-1 but has his or her principal place of work or business in an Indiana county as of Jan.
-1, then the withholding agent should withhold for the Indiana county of principal place of work or business.
+1 but has their principal place of work or business in an Indiana county as of Jan.
+1, then the withholding agent should withhold for the Indiana county of the principal place of work or business.

 Certain professional team members and race team members are subject to county tax.
-Please refer to Income Tax Information Bulletins #88 and #88B for further information.
+Refer to Income Tax Information Bulletins #88 and #88B for further information.
 Withholding for these individuals shall be done in a manner otherwise consistent with this notice.

 For withholding occurring on or after Jan.
 1, 2024, an employer is not required to withhold state or county income tax on some employees if the employee will work in Indiana for 30 days or less during the taxable year.
-Please refer to the "Special Rules for Nonresident Employees" section below.
+Refer to the "Special Rules for Nonresident Employees" section below.

 The deduction constant tables on the next page have been developed to help calculate state and county income tax.
 These tables divide the dollar amount of the exemption/dependent exemption by the number of pay periods.
 This will determine the deduction constant or the dollar amount of the exemption you should deduct each pay period from the employee's gross income.
 Note that these tables are provided for regular periodic payments for wages, salaries, and other compensation.
 For one-time or non-periodic payments, such as a bonus check, withholding should be computed without exemptions.
+For purposes of withholding, Indiana does not follow the allowance for no withholding permitted for federal purposes under IRC § 3402(n).

 Table A is used to figure personal exemptions.
-Each employee is entitled to deduct \$1,000 per year per exemption claimed on line 5 of his/her Form WH-4.
+Each employee is entitled to deduct \$1,000 per year per exemption claimed on line 5 of their Form WH-4.
 Personal exemptions include additional exemptions if the employee and/or the employee's spouse are age 65 or older and/or blind.
-Please refer to Form WH-4.
+Refer to Form WH-4.

 Table B is used to figure additional dependent exemptions.
-Most employees are entitled to deduct \$1,500 per year per qualifying dependent exemption claimed on line 6 of his/her Form WH-4.

-New for withholding after September 14, 2023: Table B is also used to figure the supplemental first-time additional dependent exemption.
-Most employees are entitled to deduct \$1,500 per year per qualifying first-time dependent exemption claimed on line 7 of his/her Form WH-4.
+Most employees are entitled to deduct \$1,500 per year per qualifying dependent exemption claimed on line 6 of their Form WH-4.
+Table B is also used to figure the supplemental first-time additional dependent exemption.
+Most employees are entitled to deduct \$1,500 per year per qualifying first-time dependent exemption claimed on line 7 of their Form WH-4.